-No later than the last practicum day of each semester, the student and Agency Supervisor meet to review final written evaluations and provide mutual feedback on the practicum experience.
-The evaluations are reviewed by the A-DCT or practicum coordinator who is required to submit grades at the end of the semester; the student will receive an incomplete if any of the required documentation and a record of approved clinical hours (completed in the Time2Track clinical summary online) are not returned by the end of finals week.
+No later than the last practicum day, the Agency Supervisor completes a finale evaluation, reviews it with the student and the faculty coordinator will review and upload the final document to SharePoint.
+In addition to the student evaluation, at the end of the placement, the student will complete an evaluation of the site and supervisor on their experiences at the site.
+These documents are also reviewed in Time2Track by the faculty coordinator and will be uploaded in the student's SharePoint folder.
+The faculty coordinator is required to submit grades at the end of the semester; the student will receive an incomplete if any of the required documentation, including approved clinical hours (Time2Track summary), are not completed by the end of finals week.